• Skip to primary navigation

 Instructions

 • Slice fruit and remove pits.
 Keep skins on.
+Measure 9 cups of fruit out for the recipe.

 • Add fruit, sugar, lemon juice, butter and cinnamon to heavy bottomed soup pot.
 Bring to a boil on medium high stirring constantly with a sturdy wooden spatula.
 Make sure to scrape the bottom regularly to prevent burning.